If you are an eCommerce business, you must read this article to understand:

 This means that a purchase invoice is received against a drop-ship purchase order.
 As a result, such items are purchases and hence are accounted for in the drop-shipper’s cost of goods sold.
-What this means is that the cost of goods is linked to the purchase order invoice rather than goods sold linked to the sales order.
+What this means is that the cost of goods is linked to the purchase order invoice rather than the goods sold linked to the sales order.

 III.
 Invoice Sales Orders

-The next step in case of the Shopify dropshipping process is to invoice sales orders.
+The next step in the case of the Shopify dropshipping process is to invoice sales orders.
 A sales invoice is raised when the consumer places an order with the Shopify drop-shippers online store.

 The raising of a sales invoice means a sale is made to the consumer.
 Thus, the drop-shipper will record such a sale in his books of accounts.
-In other words, he will record the revenue as well as the tax side of the sale into his books.
+In other words, he will record the revenue as well as the tax side of the sale in his books.